Foundation Diet and Health

 Extracts from papaya leaves help against symptoms of dengue fever, which is transmitted by mosquitoes in the growing areas.
 7 Studies show that carpain, the most important alkaloid in papaya, and the flavonoid quercetin contribute significantly to the effectiveness against dengue.
 Carpain also has proven anti-thrombocytopenic (thrombocytopenia = lack of blood platelets), anti-tumor and anti-parasitic properties.
 31 Studies on the composition of ingredients in ripe and unripe papaya fruits have shown that carpain is found in higher quantities in the peel of green papayas.
 32

-Papaya is also said to have a positive effect on cancer.
+Papaya is also believed to have a positive effect on cancer.
 A series of laboratory tests showed that the isoprenoid lycopene contained in papaya juice induces the cell death of liver cancer cells.
-Two further studies show that the combination of bioactive substances in the pulp of papaya inhibits the growth of breast cancer cells.
-In 2008, Morimoto et al . secured a patent for the discovered effectiveness of an extract of various parts of papaya for the prevention, treatment or improvement of various types of cancer: stomach, lung, pancreatic, colon, liver, ovarian, neuroblastoma and other types of cancer, as well as lymphoma, leukemia and other blood cancers.
+Two further studies show that the combination of bioactive substances in the pulp inhibits the growth of breast cancer cells.
+In 2008, Morimoto et al . secured a patent for the discovered effectiveness of an extract from parts of the papaya for the prevention, treatment or improvement of various types of cancer: stomach, lung, pancreatic, colon, liver, ovarian, neuroblastoma and other types of cancer, as well as lymphoma, leukemia and other types of blood cancer.
 There are only in vitro studies on the effectiveness of papaya against cancer, but these do show a change in cancer growth.
 It is therefore recommended that further studies be carried out on the bioactive substances in C. papaya and their anti-cancer effect.
 33

 A study on metabolic disorders found that the composition of nutrients and phytochemicals in papaya has the potential for hypoglycemic, hypolipidemic and antihypertensive effects as well as enhanced antioxidant activity in experimental in vivo and in vitro models.
 Further studies are needed to develop nutraceuticals based on papaya extracts for the treatment and prevention of obesity and metabolic disorders.
 34